MicrosoftDocs/Devices-docs/surface/manage-surface-driver-and-firmware-updates.md

 ## Central update management in commercial environments

-Tools for managing devices, including driver and firmware updates, are included in [Microsoft Intune admin center](/mem/).
-Microsoft Intune admin center includes Microsoft Intune, Windows Autopilot, and Microsoft Endpoint Configuration Manager.
+Tools for managing devices, including driver and firmware updates, are included in [Microsoft Configuration Manager](/mem/).

 ### Manage updates with Configuration Manager and Intune